 You can report dangerous websites by sending an e-mail to email@example.com.

-We cannot entirely exclude a website being classed by our security provider as dangerous as a precaution.
-It is also possible for a “safe” website to contain links to dangerous websites.
+It is possible that a website is classed as dangerous by our security provider as a precaution.
+It is also possible that you may have been forwarded from the safe website to dangerous websites.
+This is also classed as a risk.

 If you want to find out how Internet Guard reacts to a dangerous website, you can access a safe test website.
 When you do this, you need to be in a network protected by Internet Guard.
 If this is not the case, you will receive a message from the test website informing you of this.